ekAn97/log_generator/README.md

 docker compose up
 ```

-**Disclaimer**: Log file currently is accessed within the container only.
+**Disclaimer**: Currently, the produced log file is accessed within the container only.